ICAO Flight Plan Item 18 (Field 18): Codes, Subfields, PBN Requirements and Navigation Data Guide

 The result: the Falcon’s dispatch may reserve extra fuel to hold if vectors replace the RNAV arrival, and file an alternate like DXB with ALTN/DUBAI INTL.
 In extreme cases, without current nav data, an 8X cannot legally fly RNP AR (per PANS-OPS) and must revert to simpler procedures.
 Mastering fuel efficiency in such scenarios becomes critical—not just for cost control but also for maintaining compliance and operational flexibility when routing uncertainties arise.

 In conclusion, understanding and correctly completing ICAO Flight Plan Item 18 is vital for safe, efficient business aviation operations.
+Just Aviation’s trip planning service manages the full pre-departure documentation process, including Item 18 accuracy verification as part of every international mission plan.
 From accurately filing PBN and NAV capabilities to managing delays in navigation data, Item 18 ensures compliance, clarity, and effective communication with ATC.
 At Just Aviation, we prioritize precision in maximizing business jet flight planning to minimize disruptions and support seamless operations—because every detail matters when delivering exceptional aviation service worldwide.

 HOW TO ARRANGE YOUR FLIGHT?